Listening Ear Counselling & Consultancy Pte Ltd

 1. Seek Emotional Support: Talking to a trusted friend, support group, or infertility counsellor can provide relief and perspective.

-2. Set Realistic Expectations: Recognize that treatments can take time and may not be immediately successful.
+2. Set Realistic Expectations: Recognise that treatments can take time and may not be immediately successful.

-3. Focus on Self-Care: Prioritize activities that bring you joy and relaxation, helping to reduce stress.
+3. Focus on Self-Care: Prioritise activities that bring joy and relaxation to reduce stress.

 4. Educate Yourself: Understanding the medical aspects of infertility can empower you to make informed choices.

-5. Consider Counselling: Infertility counselling can help address emotional stress and strengthen your relationship with your partner.
+5. Consider Counselling: Infertility counselling can address emotional stress and strengthen your relationship with your partner.

 FAQs about Infertility